 Find contact information for municipalities.

-Further information is available through the Department of Municipal Affairs.
+Further information is available through the Department of Municipal Affairs and Housing.

-- Signage: If you want to erect a sign for your business, you will need approval from the landowner and your municipality.
-You may also be eligible to apply for tourism attraction signage on the 100-series highways.
+If you want to erect a sign for your business, you will need approval from the landowner and your municipality.
+You may also be eligible to apply for Business Logo signage on the 100-series highways.

 See Transportation and Infrastructure Renewal for details.